Cordia sinensis

-Cordia sinensis is a species of flowering tree in the borage family, Boraginaceae.
+Cordia sinensis is a species of flowering tree in the family Cordiaceae.
 Common names include grey-leaved saucer berry, grey-leaved cordia, marer, mnya mate, mkamasi and tadana.
 It is found in Africa and Asia.

 Description

 C. sinensis exhibits a range of growth forms, from low shrub to a multi-stemmed tree up to 12 m in height.
 The stem bark is brown to cream brown.
 The flowers are white or cream in colour.
 The fruit is conical, orange or red with a fleshy, viscid pulp overlying a 1–4 large seeds.

 Distribution and habitat

 The species' range extends from South Africa, through East Africa, Madagascar, West Africa and the Middle East to the Indian subcontinent and Eastern Indochina.
 There is also a disjunct native population in Senegal.
 The species has become naturalised in Eastern Australia.

 It is native to Egypt, Ethiopia, India, Israel, Jordan, Kenya, Madagascar, Mozambique, Namibia, Niger, Pakistan, Senegal, Somalia, South Africa, Sri Lanka, Sudan, Tanzania, Yemen and Zimbabwe.
 It is a tree of arid and semi-arid regions, often in riparian zones.